n1ckfg/ofxOrbbecAstra/README.md

 Use the Project manager to create a project that uses this addon.

 ### Mac OS
+The MacOS version is in a different branch because the SDK is much older - https://github.com/pierrep/ofxOrbbecAstra/tree/MacOS
 Use the Project manager to create a project that uses this addon.
 Edit the XCode project settings according to the two screenshots in the `docs` folder of this repository